bjornekelund/DXLogICOMScripts/README.md

 Should you find any anomalies or defects when used with other radios, email me or make a pull request.

 Main features are:
-* Automatic focus shifting for radio's Main VFO knob in SO2V.
+1. Automatic focus shifting for radio's Main VFO knob in SO2V.
-* Automatic main/sub audio switching in SO2V.
+2. Automatic main/sub audio switching in SO2V.
 (Ctrl-Alt-S or AltGr-S toggles permanent stereo.)
+3. Scripted trigger of radio's internal voice keyer (first five memories).
-* Automatic per-band output power level for safe PA operation.
+4. Automatic per-band output power level for safe PA operation.
 (Even supports cross-band SO2V if PA band switching is fast.)
-* Automatic setting of edges and reference level for the waterfall/spectrum display based on band and operating mode.
+5. Automatic setting of edges and reference level for the waterfall/spectrum display based on band and operating mode.
-* Single-key waterfall/spectrum display zoom.
+6. Single-key waterfall/spectrum display zoom.

-* Scripted trigger of radio's internal voice keyer (first five memories).
+Note that if [Icom Automagic 2](https://github.com/bjornekelund/ICOMautomagic2) is used, items 4-6 are redundant and should not be enabled.

 Minor modifications of the scripts (e.g. changing power levels or band edges) can be done using any source code editor (*notepad++* is a good choice.)